sjbennett123/polarlarp/content/rules/rulebook.md

 *I call upon chaos to cause critical wounds 30.*

 ```
-Celestial:No           :: Scroll: No
+Celestial: No          ,Scroll: No
- Earth:Yes             ::Potion Yes
+Earth: Yes             ,Potion: Yes
- Manifold:No
+Manifold: No
 Duration: Instant
 ```

 This spell will deal 30 points of body damage to the target.
 It does not affect armor.
 It will cure 30 Body Points to an undead creature.